kyverno/website/content/en/docs/Introduction/admission-controllers.md

 ## Why do we need admission controllers?

-Admission controllers were introduced in Kubernetes as a set of Plugins for improving the cluster security.
-Admission controllers must be enabled to use some of the more advanced security features of Kubernetes such as Pod security Policies.
+Admission controllers were introduced in Kubernetes as a set of plugins for improving cluster security.
+While some are enabled by default, others must be explicitly enabled by cluster creators or operators.

 Some aspects of the built-in Kubernetes operations are in fact governed by admission controllers.
 For example, when a namespace is deleted and subsequently enters the Terminating state, the NamespaceLifecycle admission controller is what prevents any new objects from being created in this namespace.